 • creating opportunities for tourism and economic activity.

-GMW has been working in consultation with Traditional Owners, local government Authorities, catchment management authorities, special interest groups, local community members and recreational visitors to develop a series of draft Recreational Area Management Plans.
-The plans aim to manage and support the sustainable use and protection of water resources at the determined recreational areas we manage.
+GMW has been working in consultation with Traditional Owners, local government authorities, catchment management authorities, partnering stakeholders, special interest groups, local community members and recreational visitors to develop a series of draft Recreational Area Management Plans.

 Image credit: Gab Connole